AFN Staff

 Administrator

 David Topping joined the staff of AFN in January, 2018 as Administrator of Communications, Database Improvement, and IT Support.
 He had previously provided technical support to AFN during his 10 years of service as the Computer Systems Manager of the Desert Southwest Conference of the United Methodist Church, where AFN's office is hosted.
 David has served as a church music director since the 1970s and is married to a United Methodist clergy member.
-He sings professionally with the GRAMMY-winning Phoenix Chorale and operates a web-hosting and consulting business for nonprofits and musical artists.
+He sang professionally with the GRAMMY-winning Phoenix Chorale for over 30 years and operates a web-hosting and consulting business for nonprofits and musical artists.

 Financial Operations Coordinator